tikv/website/content/blog/monthly-august-2020.md

 tags: ['Monthly update', 'Community']
 ---

-August ends with the completion of KubeCon + CloudNative Con EU Virtual and mentorship programs.
+August ends with the completion of KubeCon + CloudNative Con EU Virtual and our mentorship programs.
 We can’t wait to see more to come in the future months!

 Let’s take a look at what we have achieved!